DelGrosso's Park

+DelGrosso's Park is a family-oriented amusement park in Tipton, Pennsylvania.
+The park opened in 1909, and was purchased by the DelGrosso family in 1946.

+The park includes 23 rides and an adjacent Italian-themed water park, Laguna Splash, the latter of which opened in 1997.
+The park also hosts picnics and special music events.

 History

 The park was opened by the Rinard brothers on the Blands' family farm in 1907 and was originally called Bland's Park.
-It was purchased in 1946 by Ferdinand "Fred" DelGrosso at which time the park was home to a number of rides installed by the Rinards including the current Carouselle.
-Since purchasing the park, the DelGrosso family has continued to invest in the park with various ride and attractions such as a waterpark addition in 1997 and expansion in 1999 and 2016.
-Even after the purchase of the park by the DelGrossos, the park retained the Bland's Park name until 2000 when it was finally renamed DelGrosso's Amusement Park.
+In 1946, it was purchased by Ferdinand "Fred" DelGrosso, at which time the park was home to a number of rides installed by the Rinards, including the current carousel.
+Since purchasing the park, the DelGrosso family continued to invest in it with various rides and attractions, such as the addition of a water park in 1997, and expansions in 1999 and 2016.
+Even after the purchase of the park by the DelGrossos, the park retained the Bland's Park name until 2000, when it was renamed DelGrosso's Amusement Park.